Genbox/VirusTotalNet/README.md

 ### Features

 * Fully asynchronous API
-* Scan, rescan and get reports of scanned files
+* Scan, rescan and get reports of scanned files and URLs
-* Scan URLs
 * Get reports for IP addresses, URLs, and domains
-* Support for HTTP and HTTPS
 * Batch support for APIs that support it
 * Size and resource limits built in for better performance
-* Configurable limits to accommodate VT private API features
+* Configurable limits to accommodate some VT private API features.
+However, this API does not officially support the private VT API.
-* See https://developers.virustotal.com/reference for the VT API documentation

 ### Examples